Delay on broadcast erasure channels under random linear combinations: Introduction

 \section{Introduction}

-The focus of this paper is on the number of time slots required to broadcast a collection of $c$ packets to $n$ receivers, where each transmitter to receiver channel is an independent erasure channel with reception probabilities $\qbf = (q_1,\ldots,q_n)$ (Fig.\ \ref{fig:1}).
-In particular, the random delay associated with the transmission is the number of time slots until each receiver has all $c$ packets, when the transmitter forms random linear combinations of the $c$ packets over a field of size $d$, denoted $Y_{n:n}^{(c)}$.
-The focus of our investigation is primarily, although not exclusively, on deriving properties (exact expressions, upper and lower bounds, asymptotics) of the $r^{\rm th}$ moment of $Y_{n:n}^{(c)}$, denoted $\Ebb\left[\left(Y_{n:n}^{(c)}\right)^r\right]$.
+The focus of this paper is on the number of time slots required to broadcast a collection of $c$ packets to $n$ receivers, where the channels between the transmitter and each receiver are independent erasure channels with reception probabilities $\qbf = (q_1,\ldots,q_n)$ (Fig.\ \ref{fig:1}).
+In particular, the random delay associated with the transmission is the number of elapsed time slots until each receiver has all $c$ packets, when the transmitter forms random linear combinations of the $c$ packets over a (finite or infinite) field of size $d$, denoted $Y_{n:n}^{(c)}$.
+The focus of our investigation is primarily, although not exclusively, on deriving properties (e.g., exact expressions, lower and upper bounds, asymptotics) of the $r^{\rm th}$ moment of $Y_{n:n}^{(c)}$, denoted $\Ebb\left[\left(Y_{n:n}^{(c)}\right)^r\right]$.
 The proof techniques we employ are almost entirely probabilistic.